xpring-eng/xpring4j/README.md

 Xpring is working on building a zero-config way for XRP node users to deploy and use the adapter as an open-source component of [rippled](https://github.com/ripple/rippled).
 Watch this space!

 ## Usage

 ### Wallets

-A wallet is a fundamental model object in Xpring4j which provides key management, address derivation, and signing functionality.
+A wallet is a fundamental model object in Xpring4j.
+A wallet provides:

+- key management
+- address derivation
+- signing functionality

 Wallets can be derived from either a seed or a mnemonic and derivation path.
-You can also choose to generate a new random HD wallet.
+You can also generate a new random HD wallet.

 #### Wallet Derivation

-Xpring4j can derive a wallet from a seed or it can derive a hierarchical deterministic wallet (HDWallet) from a mnemonic and derivation path.
+Xpring4j can derive a wallet from a seed or it can derive a hierarchical deterministic wallet (HD Wallet) from a mnemonic and derivation path.

 ##### Hierarchical Deterministic Wallets

 A hierarchical deterministic wallet is created using a mnemonic and a derivation path.
 Simply pass the mnemonic and derivation path to the wallet generation function.
 Note that you can pass `null` for the derivation path and have a default path be used instead.

 ```java